Automorphism-Induced Entanglement Bounds in Many-Body Systems: Introduction

+The entanglement entropy of a pure state across a balanced bipartition is bounded above by the Schmidt rank of the ground state, which in turn is bounded by the sum of Schmidt ranks of the ground space basis vectors.
+This yields a general \emph{degeneracy-based bound} (Proposition~\ref{prop:general_bound}) This bound for a ground state requires microscopic knowledge of the ground state manifold for Hamiltonians.
+But the central question we address is: \emph{can the automorphism group of the interaction graph be used to derive a geometry-based upper bound on the ground state entanglement entropy, requiring no microscopic knowledge of the ground states?} The answer is affirmative.
+Our bound (Theorem~\ref{thm:main}) depends only on the geometry of the graph and the representation theory of its automorphism group, and applies to any Hamiltonian commuting with the automorphism group, including Ising, Heisenberg, $XY$, and Kitaev models.

+To make the framework concrete, we use the antiferromagnetic Ising Hamiltonian and the XY model as primary examples throughout.
+The ground space of the Ising model is spanned by the max-cut configurations of the underlying graph~\cite{Barahona1982, Papadimitriou1991}.
+For the XY model embedded on a graph, the exact entropy can be computed from numerical methods.
+We show that the automorphism-based bound and the degeneracy-based bounds are complementary.
+The degeneracy-based bound is tighter when the ground state degeneracy is small, while the automorphism-based bound is tighter when the automorphism group is large.
+Beyond the main bound, we establish that the entanglement entropy of the degenerate ground state symmetrized with respect to the graph symmetries is bounded by the Hilbert space dimension.

+For asymmetric graphs, which constitute almost all large graphs~\cite{erdos_1963, Cameron1999} , Theorem~\ref{thm:main} is inapplicable and Proposition~\ref{prop:general_bound} is the only available bound.
+We analyze this regime separately in Section~\ref{sec:asymmetric}, showing that for classical Hamiltonians the bound is controlled by the residual entropy per spin, while for generic quantum Hamiltonians the problem of obtaining a non-trivial bound is computationally intractable, at least as hard as QCMA~\cite{gharibian2024, bouland2024, weggemans_2025}.

 The article is organized as follows.
-Section~\ref{sec:why_balanced_cut_vne} introduces the measure, its motivation, and recalls the general upper bound and its implications.
-Section~\ref{sec:graph_theory} introduces the necessary tools of graph theory, derives the main theorem.
-Section~\ref{sec:examples} works out the examples of $C_n$ and $K_n$ in detail.
-Finally, we conclude with a discussion of open problems and future directions.
+Section~\ref{sec:why_balanced_cut_vne} introduces the balanced-cut von Neumann entropy, derives the degeneracy-based bound (Proposition~\ref{prop:general_bound}).
+In Section~\ref{sec:graph_theory}, we introduce the graph automorphism framework, establish the symmetry structure of the ground state (Lemmas~\ref{lem:psi_invariant}--\ref{lem:intertwine}), apply Schur's lemma to derive Theorem~\ref{thm:main}, and prove other results related to graph symmetries.
+Section~\ref{sec:examples} works out the examples of $C_n$, $K_n$ and $K_{3,3}$.
+Section~\ref{sec:asymmetric} treats asymmetric graphs.
+Section~\ref{sec:conclusion} discusses open problems and future directions.